royal-surnoi/Terraform/modules/s3_bucket/README.md

 # Features

-**S3 Bucket Creation: Easily create and configure AWS S3 buckets.**
+-> S3 Bucket Creation: Easily create and configure AWS S3 buckets.

-Custom Tags: Add customizable tags (e.g., project, environment) to the S3 bucket for better resource management.
+-> Custom Tags: Add customizable tags (e.g., project, environment) to the S3 bucket for better resource management.

-Bucket ID Output: The module outputs the S3 bucket's ID for further use in your Terraform configurations or scripts.
+-> Bucket ID Output: The module outputs the S3 bucket's ID for further use in your Terraform configurations or scripts.

 Simple Integration: Can be easily integrated into any Terraform-based infrastructure deployment.